judka-uriel/uriel-book/uriel_en.md

 | (Beresheet [41:32](https://www.sefaria.org/Genesis.41.32)) |
 {: .chapter}

-On the night of the third millennium, I had two dreams.
-If dreams ordinarily foretell events for the day following awakening, then a dream on the night of a millennium's turning predicts events for the entire millennium to come.
+On the night before the third millennium, I had two dreams.
+If dreams usually foretell events for the day following awakening, then a dream on the night of a millennium's turning predicts events for the entire millennium to come.